BenUCL/surfperch/manuscript-additions/perch_wsl_gpu_setup_notes.md

     ```bash
     poetry run jupyter notebook
     ```
-    Open a Jupyter notebook `.ipynb` file and select the `perch-kernel-v1` kernel to test.
+    Or, open a Jupyter notebook `.ipynb` file and select the `perch-kernel-v1` kernel to test.

 5. **Check GPU Access in WSL**:
     Check GPU visibility in WSL: